VisDockHub/NewVisDock/documentations.md

 - createPolygon (points): points should contain elements in an array [[x1, y1], [x2, y2], ... , [xn, yn]]
 - createEllipse (points): points should contain elements in an array [cx, cy, rx, ry] where [cx, cy] represents the center position of the ellipse and [rx, ry] represents the x-radius and y-radius of the ellipse.
+- createLine (points): points should containt elements in an array [[x1, y1], [x2, y2], ... , [xn, yn]]
+Each object created by the functions above has the following subfunctions:
+- createShape.intersectPath (array, inclusive)
+- createShape.intersectPolygon (array, inclusive)
+- createShape.intersectEllipse (array, inclusive)
+- createShape.intersectLine (array, inclusive)
+array has an array of elements that the coders wish to check the intersection with Shape.
+Here, inclusive can either be 0 or 1.
+When it is set to 0, the function returns only elements that are completely contained in Shape.
+Otherwise, the function returns elements that are either partially or completely contained in Shape.

 #### Functions for Initializations and Sub-classes